 Does your building benefit a wider society?
 Enter our sought-after MacEwen Award and give it a profile to match

 We seem to have hit a chord with our distinctively different MacEwen Award and its slogan of ‘Architecture for the Common Good’.
 We now invite your submissions for its third year.
-It is free to enter, and the deadline is Monday 6 November.
+It is free to enter, and we're giving you an extended deadline to Monday 13 November 2017.

 This is the award that is less concerned about aesthetics (though they remain important), and more to do with ethics – clever, committed projects that benefit most people.
 Here’s another thing that’s very good about it: it tends to bring to light projects – urban and rural – that are often small, low-budget, and local, by young architects and other designers, which would otherwise not receive national attention.
 They rub shoulders with larger projects including excellent new public space, schools designed for wider community use, health buildings, civic centres, theatres and libraries among much else.